apache/shardingsphere/docs/document/content/features/transaction/concept/_index.en.md

 This chapter mainly introduces the core concepts of distributed transactions, including:

-* Local transaction
-* 2PC transaction-XA
+* 2PC transaction with XA
-* Seata BASE transaction
+* BASE transaction with Seata